 When a complete set of Right of Way Plans is deposited in more than one county, single sheets containing the depositing information for each additional county should be included in the Memo.

-Once the memo is received by CDOT Headquarters Project Support-ROW/Survey Dept. the deposited plans shall be placed in the Projectwise folder:
+Once the memo is received by CDOT Headquarters Project Support-ROW/Survey Dept. the deposited plans shall be placed in the ProjectWise folder:

 CDOT\ActiveProjects\ProjectCode\ROW_Survey\ROW_Plans_PDF\(ProjectCode)ROW_Plans_deposited